 Education/training qualifications: Requirements include prior neuroscience courses, internship in neuropsychology, commitment to clinical research, and completion of doctoral requirements.
 Prior experience with neuroimaging techniques is desirable but not necessary.
 Prior to appointment as a postdoctoral fellow, individuals must provide evidence of completion of all requirements for the doctoral degree from a regionally accredited university or professional school program, including completion of internship training which meets APPIC standards; official transcript, copy of diploma, or official letter from the Department Chair or Graduate Advisor will be acceptable.
 Typically, postdoctoral fellows are appointed to full time positions for one year, renewable for an additional year.
 A total of 2000 hours of training are provided in each year, exceeding the 1500 postgraduate hours required for licensure in New Hampshire.

-Laura A. Flashman, Ph.D., ABPP
+Laura A. Flashman, Ph.D., ABPP-CN

-Director, Neuropsychology Program
+Director, Neuropsychology Training Program

-Department of Psychiatry/HB 7750
+Department of Psychiatry/DHMC

 Lebanon, NH 03756-0001

 - Statement of experience, goals, and interests: Please provide a one page maximum typewritten letter describing your research interests, fellowship objectives, and career goals.